 1. Central European University

-Central European University is a prominent research institution accredited in the United States, Austria, and Hungary, with campuses in Vienna and Budapest.
-It was established in 1991 by the world-renowned philanthropist and social activist George Soros.
-Due to its social sciences and humanities programs, it is considered at the forefront of higher education.
+Central European University is a private research university based in Vienna, with campuses in Vienna and Budapest.
+It was founded in 1991 by George Soros and is accredited in Austria and the United States.
+Due to its strengths in the social sciences and humanities, CEU has developed an international profile in higher education.

-Its prominent position aligns with its primary goal of promoting open societies and its membership in the CIVICA Alliance, a group of European institutions for higher education concerned with social sciences, humanities, business management, and public policy.
-The university’s Department of Legal Studies is currently among the best law schools in Hungary and internationally.
+Its prominent position aligns with its primary goal of promoting open societies and its membership in the CIVICA Alliance, a group of European institutions for higher education concerned with the social sciences, humanities, business, and public policy.
+The university’s Department of Legal Studies offers advanced degree programs in areas such as human rights, global business law and regulation, comparative constitutional law, and juridical science.

-On all academic levels, each program offered aims to provide its students with a sound foundation in both standard and civic law, which results in the acquisition of unique skills in legal comparative analysis.
-Furthermore, tremendous stress is placed on going beyond national legal systems and viewing legal and social dilemmas in a much broader context.
+At the graduate and doctoral levels, its programs help students build a strong foundation in comparative legal analysis.
+Furthermore, considerable emphasis is placed on going beyond national legal systems and viewing legal and social dilemmas in a much broader context.

 2. Eötvös Loránd University

 Founded in 1635, Eötvös Loránd University is one of Hungary’s oldest and most prestigious institutions for higher education.
-It’s associated with five Nobel laureates and winners of the Wolf Prize and Fulkerson Prize.
-However, its appeal is not solely academic but also stems from its location on the scenic banks of the Danube in the nation’s capital.
+It is associated with Nobel Prize laureates and winners of honors such as the Wolf Prize and Fulkerson Prize.
+However, its appeal is not solely academic but also stems from its location in the nation’s capital.

 The history of the Faculty of Law is vibrant.
 As one of the oldest members of Eötvös Loránd University, it has witnessed many political and legal disputes since its establishment in 1667.
-During the last 350 years, its students have always been at the forefront of fighting for legal reform and civil liberties.
+During the last 350 years, its students have participated in important moments of Hungarian political and legal history.

 Today, the Faculty of Law prepares learners for classic legal careers in Hungary and abroad.
-It is known for its international relations with other law programs, primarily in Europe.
-Due to these international ties, law students can participate in legal exchange programs during their studies, which has proven crucial in determining their career paths later.
+It is known for its international relations with other law programs, primarily in Europe, and cooperates with more than 110 foreign law faculties through the Erasmus program.
+Due to these international ties, law students can participate in legal exchange programs during their studies, which can be crucial in determining their career paths later.

 3. University of Szeged

-In addition to these characteristics, law students at this excellent school have various exchange and internship opportunities during their studies, both at home and abroad.
+In addition to these characteristics, law students at this excellent school can benefit from exchange programs, international academic events, and other learning opportunities during their studies, both at home and abroad.

 4. University of Debrecen

 We hope this article on the best law schools in Hungary was helpful.
-You can visit our Hungary Page or explore the Available Programs in Europe for International Students to learn more about studying abroad.
+You can visit our Hungary Page or explore the Available Programs in Europe for International Students!